alphagov/paas-team-manual/source/team/working_practices.html.md

 2. When the development is complete, a developer raises a pull request against the main branch of the git repository for review.

 3. Another team member reviews the pull request and if there are no problems, merges the changes into the main branch.
 Alternatively, they may provide feedback to the developers and request corrections and/or additional work.
+When one of the PaaS SREs is unavailable (e.g. due to planned or unplanned leave), the Managed Service SRE Pool will be responsible for reviewing pull requests.

 4. A new commit to the main branch triggers a Concourse git_resource that performs an automated deployment to the staging environment.